Texas police officer faces murder charge in teen’s death

 The attorney for the teen’s family, Lee Merritt, said he would issue a statement later Friday.

 Edwards and his two brothers and two other teenagers were driving away from an unruly house party in Balch Springs late Saturday night when Oliver opened fire on their vehicle with a rifle.
 The bullets shattered the front passenger-side window and struck Edwards.
-Oliver’s firing Tuesday was for violating department policies.
+Oliver’s firing Tuesday was for violating department policies in the shooting.

 It took a few moments for Edwards’ 16-year-old brother, who was driving, and other passengers to notice that he was slumped over in his seat.